 If you want to hand stamp a metal tag as I did, this is also as easy as it gets!
 Place your tag on something metal to help keep the tag from bending with the stamp.
 My sheet metal was not thick enough, so it did slightly bend my heart, but I just hit it once and it was back flat.

 Think your friends and family may like this idea?
-I would LOVE for you to share it with them using the buttons above!
+I would LOVE for you to share it with them!